Property Tax Lab

 Executive Summary

-In every jurisdiction we examined, the approach is the same in broad terms: statistical or machine-learning models generate baseline values, while human oversight handles validation, outliers, and appeals.
-No jurisdiction we are aware of relies on a fully automated system for tax valuations.
+In every jurisdiction we examined, the approach follows the same pattern: statistical or machine-learning models generate baseline values; human oversight handles validation, outliers, and appeals.
+No jurisdiction relies on a fully automated system for tax valuations.

 What is an AVM?

-An AVM is a statistical or algorithmic system that estimates property values using historical transactions, property attributes, and location data.
-In taxation, AVMs operate within mass appraisal systems (IAAO, 2017) that apply consistent methods across entire jurisdictions with ongoing statistical validation.
+An AVM estimates property values using historical transactions, property attributes, and location data.
+In taxation, AVMs operate within mass appraisal systems (IAAO, 2017) applying consistent methods across entire jurisdictions with ongoing statistical validation.

 Type Methods Role in taxation